Graduate degrees: M.A. in counselor education; Ph.D. in counselor education

 Methods, examples, ethics, multicultural issues, problems of counseling research.
 Requirements: Ph.D. enrollment.
 Same as PSQF:7460.

-Experience designing and implementing research relevant to student's plan of study, under supervision of rehabilitation and counselor education faculty member.
+Experience designing and implementing research relevant to student's plan of study, under supervision of counselor education faculty member.

 Supervised experience in professional counseling, counselor supervision, consultation, and teaching counseling.